-Malaysia slipped one notch to rank 24th in the World Bank's latest Doing Business Report, down from the 23rd place last year.
+Malaysia slips one notch to 24th in World Bank’s Doing Business Report

 Despite the slight decline, Malaysia actually recorded an improvement by 0.96 in terms of overall distance to frontier (DTF) score, from 77.47 in the previous year to 78.43 this year.

 The DTF measure shows the distance of each economy to the frontier which represents the best performance observed on each of the indicators across all economies in the Doing Business sample since 2005.